Manoa Valley water outage caused by contractor, BWS says

-The Board of Water Supply announced this afternoon that a contractor working in Manoa damaged a water line that feeds the reservoir that serves Manoa Valley.
+The Board of Water Supply announced Thursday that a contractor working in Manoa damaged a water line that feeds the reservoir that serves Manoa Valley.

 BWS spokesman Dymien Racoma said that crews were driving around searching for a water main break until noon.
 When they failed to find one, they went down a checklist and discovered the damaged line.